 Best Dog Friendly Hotels in New York City

-There are many, many NYC dog friendly hotels.
+There are many, many pet-friendly accommodations in NYC.
 Check out the Le Meridien New York near Central Park, The High Line Hotel in Chelsea, or the previously-mentioned Peninsula New York.

 O’side is also one of the most dog friendly cities in the US, with the entire community catering to pups and their people.

-Water dishes and even little doghouses outside of shops aren’t at all uncommon, and there are a dizzying number of options for dog friendly restaurants in Oceanside.
+Water dishes and even little doghouses outside of shops aren’t at all uncommon, and there are a dizzying number of options for Fido-friendly restaurants in Oceanside.
 After at least 10 trips, I have a few favorites.
 Bonus: they’re all locally-owned.

-Bagby Beer Company is arguably the most dog friendly restaurant Oceanside has, frequently holding dog adoption and fundraiser events.
-Local Tap House (LTH), Flying Pig Pub, Stratford at the Pier, and Belching Beaver are also extremely dog friendly โ and have legitimately great brews and food, too.
+Local Tap House (LTH), Flying Pig Pub, Stratford at the Pier, and Belching Beaver are all extremely dog friendly — and have legitimately great food and brews for pet owners, too.

 Technically, there are no dog friendly beaches in Oceanside.
-However, Cardiff State Beach in Encinitas/Solana Beach and the Del Mar “Dog Beach” are just a short drive away.
+However, you’ll find beach access for your pup at Cardiff State Beach in Encinitas/Solana Beach and the Del Mar “Dog Beach,” both just a short drive away.

 You can also walk your pup on “The Strand” in O’side, the paved boardwalk-esque path that runs parallel to the ocean for over one mile.
 This is an excellent activity at sunset, as there’s nothing quite like the sun setting over the ocean on the west coast.